 NordVPN has been independently audited by PricewaterhouseCoopers AG and found to present no risk to users’ PII.
 The audit is available only to NordVPN customers.

 VyprVPN has been publicly audited by Leviathan.
 Whilst the audit initially identified PII present in some logs, they confirmed that this has now been fixed, and VyprVPN presents no risk to users’ PII.

 My favorite way for a VPN company to show that they protect their users is when they do so when faced with seizures or legal challenges.

 ExpressVPN had its servers seized in Turkey, but the authorities could not obtain user data due to ExpressVPN’s no logs policy.

 Finally, Perfect Privacy had servers seized in Rotterdam in 2016, but no user data was compromised.

 The speed of the VPN service ultimately relies upon the quality and number of servers.
 Be sure to read our VPN reviews before jumping into any subscriptions.

 If one of your goals with a VPN is to access geo-restricted content (think Netflix/Hulu outside of the US), you’ll want to be sure that the company has servers in the country that these services are accessed in.

 If you use P2P for downloading, make sure the company has servers in a country that’s P2P-friendly (Switzerland, Spain, The Netherlands, and Hong Kong are a few), which leads us nicely to our next section.

 Sometimes too many features can seem gimmicky, which is especially true for VPNs.
 Too many features could lead to security vulnerabilities and at least more frequent updates being required.

 There is, however, a feature set present in several excellent VPNs that really does improve the service.

 While I’m not going to recommend that anyone uses P2P file-sharing networks to download pirated content or software, torrenting is an incredibly efficient way of sharing files with multiple users.

-Whether it’s static content or live shows such as sports, if you want to use these services, make sure you go with a VPN that allows or ignores it.
+Whether it’s static content or live shows such as sports, if you want to use these services, make sure you go with a good VPN that allows or ignores it.